 Your content should be based on one or two primary and several secondary keywords.
 These are often variations on your primary targets or related words and phrases.

-Keyword research is the process of figuring out what keywords people use in your niche.
+Keyword research is figuring out what keywords people use in your niche.

 You can begin this process by brainstorming the problems your ideal customers are most likely to encounter.
-These are then used as the basis of your search for the best keywords relating to those topics.
+These problems will then serve as the basis for your search for the best keywords related to those topics.

 How do You Choose Keywords?